-- Open the Finder and select Documents. - Select Line 6 and then look in the Tones or Tracks folders.
+- Open the Finder and select Documents.

+- Select Line 6 and then look in the Tones or Tracks folders.

+- A Return to How To Topics

 How to join GuitarPort Online

 If you're not already a member of GuitarPort Online, click the GuitarPort Online button above the Browser with your Internet connection active and the Browser will show you how to become a member or take a tour to see what GuitarPort Online is all about.